konflux-ci/e2e-tests/tests/e2e-demos/README.md

 The test specs in e2e-demo-suite are generated dynamically using ginkgo specs.

-If you want to test your own Component (repository), all you need to do is to update the `TestConfig` variable in [config.go](./config/config.go)
+If you want to test your own Component (repository), all you need to do is to update the `TestScenarios` variable in [scenarios.go](./config/scenarios.go)

 To run the e2e-demos with a custom yaml use: `./bin/e2e-appstudio --ginkgo.focus="e2e-demos-suite"